Everything You Need to Know About Renaissance STAR Testing

 Renaissance STAR testing is a collection of computer-adaptive assessments that are typically used in the United Kingdom and the United States.
 The Renaissance STAR test is a method of keeping track of reading skills and math skills for each student throughout the school year.
 For some students, the Renaissance STAR test is a way to place them into more advanced courses, such as Accelerated Reader programs and Accelerated Mathematics programs.

-These tests are short, but provide the teachers with lots of data referring to the learning of that particular student.
+These tests are short, but they provide the teachers with lots of data referring to the learning of that particular student.
 They are also computer-adaptive tests, meaning that the test changes to adapt to the answers that the child gives.
 So if the student gets a question incorrect, the next question will be easier.
-If the student answers a question correctly, then the following question will be a bit more difficult!
+If the student answers a question correctly, then the following question will be a bit more difficult.